ecmwf/ecflow/docs/client_api/command_internals.rst

    * - ``ECF_TRYNO``
      - The run number of the job, used in job and output file-name generation.
    * - ``ECF_TIMEOUT``
-     - Maximum time, in seconds, for the client to deliver a message to the server; default is 24 hours.
+     - Maximum time, in seconds, for the client to deliver a message to the server; default is 1 hour (3600 seconds).
    * - ``ECF_ZOMBIE_TIMEOUT``
-     - Maximum time, in seconds, for a task command flagged as a zombie to keep retrying; default is 12 hours.
+     - Maximum time, in seconds, for a task command flagged as a zombie to keep retrying; default is 30 minutes (1800 seconds).
 The ``ECF_TIMEOUT`` limit still applies, so the effective limit is the smaller of the two.
    * - ``ECF_CONNECT_TIMEOUT``
      - Maximum time, in seconds, to establish a connection with the server; default is 0, meaning that the timeout is taken from the command being executed.